ethanmsl/rename_files/dev_log/cartfix_dev_log.md

     - [rust-lang discussion](https://users.rust-lang.org/t/env-set-current-dir-in-integration-tests-for-command-line-app/36143)
     - separate, on bringing tests *together* into a process on nextest[github](https://github.com/nextest-rs/nextest/issues/27)
     - some comments from epage on test vs nextest [blog](https://epage.github.io/blog/2023/06/iterating-on-test/)

+- Conclusion:
+  - 'working directory' as a global within a process is an OS issue
+  - on weight, for ergonomics and simplicity using 'working directory' (implicitly via the `./` path) for the main app still feels reasonably correct.
+      - one acceptable alternative (that doesn't impact user ergonomics) is 'faking it' by just pulling out the the path of working directory and operating based on that.
+(While this impacts the ability of workidn directory assumptions to be made to allow clean interaction ~post-initialization it's fair to assume we'd like to keep things constant for that period)
+      - only using nextest or only using single-threaded default test would work, but feels like just leaving trip-ups in the repo.
+And, ultimately, workding directory based code, especially with mutation, is just not thread safe, and that should be dealt with and announced (ideally in the region where the relevant code lives).
+      - writing this out: that would be a valid, slightly-positive refactor
+  - multiple test work arounds, but ultimately (to my surprise) the global mutex wrapped code felt most appropriate.
+While at face value it's an ugly 'over'complication, it actually is just an honest (and direct & loud) adaptation to a core (questionable) OS desigin decision.